About

 The Big Sew Off

 SewOver50 and Sew Organised Style partnered with Sew Over It to encourage the sewing community to take part in The Big Sew Off on Thursday 12th May 2022.
-This was a 24-hour sewathon to raise money for Mind with £7,070 raised so far.
+This was a 24-hour sewathon to raise money for Mind and raised £10,000.

 The Big Sew Off